jvarg122/StanceValidator/README.md

 | 14 | Build and return the response as JSON. |
 | 15 | End the workflow. |

+## Evidence Pipeline

+Submit a stance -> it's classified into one of 7 topics, decomposed into sub-claims, and each sub-claim gets researched via web search (scoped to that topic's curated trusted domains) and academic search (Semantic Scholar).
+A bounded critique loop conducts additional research if the evidence for a sub-claim looks biased or insufficient (the sub-claim is flagged as possibly incomplete).

+Each sub-claim gets a strength label (supported/disputed/mixed/insufficient evidence).
+Each piece of evidence also receives a credibility score and source type tag (e.g., government, academic, advocacy, journalism) based on its domain, along with a required supporting quote for grounding to determine the overall verdict for the stance.

+Each web citation is verified against the search results.
+Citations that cannot be matched to an actual search result are discarded, preventing unsupported or hallucinated sources from entering the evidence set.

+Reuse enabled across related stances.
+When a new sub-claim is similar enough to a previously researched sub-claim within the same topic the existing evidence set is reused instead of initiating a new research pass.

 ## Project structure